IBM Cloud Docs

 For more information, see Managing encryption.

-If you are using Event Notifications CLI or API to integrate with a key management service (KMS), ensure that you have enabled authorization to grant access between services before integrating with a KMS service.
+If you are using Event Notifications CLI or API to integrate with Key Protect, ensure that you have enabled authorization to grant access between services before integrating.
 For more information, see Using authorizations to grant access between services.

-You can create and bring keys that are created by using Key Protect or Hyper Protect Crypto Services.
-To get started, you need Key Protect or Hyper Protect Crypto Services provisioned on your IBM Cloud account.
-For more information, see provisioning a key protect instance or see provisioning a Hyper Protect Crypto Services instance.
+You can create and bring keys that are created by using Key Protect.
+To get started, you need Key Protect provisioned on your IBM Cloud account.
+You can choose either the Multi-Tenant or Dedicated deployment option based on your security and compliance requirements.
+For more information, see Provisioning a Key Protect instance.

 1. From your Event Notifications service instance dashboard, click Integrations.
-By default, a Key Protect entry is listed, that can be edited to configure the Key Management option of your choice, connecting to your Event Notifications instance.
+By default, a Key Protect entry is listed that can be edited to configure the Key Management option, connecting to your Event Notifications instance.

-2. From Overflow menu of the default entry, click Edit.
+2. From the overflow menu of the default entry, click Edit.
 This displays the Key Management side panel.

-• Create a new instance - to create a new instance of the selected service.
-This will take you to the respective provisioning page of the service selected.
+• Create a new instance - Create a new instance of Key Protect.
+This takes you to the Key Protect provisioning page.

-• Choose existing instance - select this option if you already have a Key Protect or Hyper Protect Crypto Services instance.
+• Choose existing instance - Select this option if you already have a Key Protect instance.
 Select the Service instance and Root key from the drop-down list.

 The updated Key Management information is listed in the Integrations dashboard.

-By default customer data is encrypted.
-You can user APIs, CLI, or User Interface to provide your own KMS details for data encryption.
-If you are using CLI or APIs then you need to get default KMS integration ID through List all integrations API.
-In case of default KMS integrations except integration ID all other values are empty.
-You need to use the integration ID to update the integration details with your own KMS details.
+By default, customer data is encrypted.
+You can use APIs, CLI, or the user interface to provide your own Key Protect details for data encryption.
+If you are using CLI or APIs, you need to get the default Key Protect integration ID through the List all integrations API.
+In case of default Key Protect integrations, except for the integration ID, all other values are empty.
+You need to use the integration ID to update the integration details with your own Key Protect details.

 Using authorizations to grant access between services